Last updated August 8, 2019 by JP Grace

-Mikrotik routers have a few interesting things to note in order to under and use them well.
+Mikrotik routers have a few interesting things to note in order to understand and use them well.
 This page documents those interesting pieces and might help clarify some things.
 This page will be referenced by other pages and should be Mikrotik general.

 Mikrotik software usually requires a license, though all Mikrotik devices come with an internal license, which varies with the model.
 This router comes with a Level 4 licnese which is sufficient for its use.